Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Validation pipeline

 The PSF propagation method described in Sect.~\ref{sect:PSF_calculation} is validated using \textit{Gaia} stars with \verb|CLASSPROB_DSC_COMBMOD_STAR| > 0.99.
 In addition, a magnitude cut of \verb|MAG_G_GAIA| > 18 is applied to avoid possible saturation effects (see \hyperlink{https://gea.esac.esa.int/archive/documentation/GDR3/Gaia_archive/chap_datamodel/sec_dm_main_source_catalogue/ssec_dm_gaia_source.html}{\textit{Gaia} DR3 Data Model} for details on the \textit{Gaia} source catalogue definitions).
 For Q1, depending on the field, this results on a typical sample of 300 to 600 \textit{Gaia} stars per MER tile.

-We extract stamps in the MER mosaics around the \textit{Gaia} star positions corrected for their proper motion.
-We use small stamps, $2\overset{\prime\prime}{.}1 \times 2\overset{\prime\prime}{.}1$ for the \Euclid bands and $4\overset{\prime\prime}{.}5 \times 4\overset{\prime\prime}{.}5$ for the EXT mosaics, to minimise contamination from nearby sources.
-The star stamps are then fitted to a two-dimension Gaussian function and the fit FWHM values are compared with the propagated PSF stamps at the star positions.
-PSF stamps are fitted with exactly the same method.
+We extracted stamps in the MER mosaics around the \textit{Gaia} star positions corrected for their proper motion.
+We used small stamps, $2\overset{\prime\prime}{.}1 \times 2\overset{\prime\prime}{.}1$ for the \Euclid bands and $4\overset{\prime\prime}{.}5 \times 4\overset{\prime\prime}{.}5$ for the EXT mosaics, to minimise contamination from nearby sources.
+The star stamps were then fitted to a two-dimension Gaussian function and the fit FWHM values were compared with the propagated PSF stamps at the star positions.
+PSF stamps were fitted with exactly the same method.
 Ideally one would expect a 1 to 1 correlation between the two fitted values.
 Any systematic shift or large scatter in the correlation would imply that either the propagation method is not correct or that the input PSFs are not applicable to the input image data.

 Figure~\ref{fig:VIS PSF FWHM map} shows the propagated VIS PSF FWHM values for an example tile in the EDF-S field.
 The FWHM could change by more than 20\%, depending on the source spatial position.
 Large-scale variations can be attributed to PSF changes in the VIS instrument field of view \citep{Q1-TP002}.
 Figure~\ref{fig:vis psf vs gaia} shows the comparison between the propagated PSF stamps and the \textit{Gaia} stars extracted from the VIS mosaic.
-The agreement is very good with minimal excursions from the the $\pm2\%$ offset lines.
+The agreement is very good with minimal excursions from the $\pm2\%$ offset lines.
 As discussed in Sect. \ref{sect:PSF_calculation}, the results for the NIR bands are not as good, but they should improve in DR1 with newer NIR input PSFs.
 The agreement for the EXT bands is generally also very good.
 In these cases the PSF spatial variations can be attributed to varying seeing conditions in the images that were used to produce the mosaics.